K-H-Ismail/Dilated-Convolution-with-Learnable-Spacings-PyTorch/README.md

 The method is described in the article [Dilated Convolution with Learnable Spacings](https://arxiv.org/abs/2112.03740v4).
 The Gaussian and triangle versions are described in the arXiv preprint [Dilated Convolution with Learnable Spacings: beyond bilinear interpolation](https://arxiv.org/abs/2306.00817v2).
 ## What's new

+**Dec 22, 2023**:
+- Dcls2d could already be used with flat dilated kernel sizes ((7,1) for example).
+However, this introduces unnecessary position and sigma learning along the flat dimension.
+We introduce Dcls2dK1d where a 1D flat kernel is constructed but a 2D convolution is applied.
+Please see the [Usage](#usage) section for a use case.

 **Oct 19, 2023**:
 - A new family of DCLS methods is implemented: Dcls**N**_**M**d (**N** for the convolution dimension and **M** for the number of N learnable position dimensions).
 Currently, only the Dcls3_1d method is available.
 Please see the [Usage](#usage) section for a use case.